Chapter 8 : Suspect

 “They don’t know.”
 He said it as a statement and not a question.
 “What about your mum?”

 We talked a lot and I’d tell them all about my life at Hogwarts.
-Mostly the funny stories though, leaving out the bits where I might have gotten hexed for having a squib brother or told that my blood was dirty.
-It never seemed important.
-Nonetheless, I never ventured to ask her how much she was involved with her old friends or anything.
+Mostly the funny stories though, leaving out the bits where I might have gotten hexed for having a squib brother or told my blood was dirty.
+It never seemed important enough to darken their doorstep with.
+Plus, I never wanted to admit to Edward that a world supposedly so wonderful could be so dark.
+Nonetheless, I never ventured to ask Mum how much she was involved with her old friends or anything.
 She’d sometimes tell me stories but they always seemed to be in the distant past.

 “Could we walk?”
 I asked.
 I looked up to the sky and around us, unsure if it was even safe to be gallivanting about.
-It probably wasn’t a smart idea but if someone wanted to kill you, doors and walls would only do so much.
+It probably wasn’t clever, but if someone wanted to kill you, doors and walls would only do so much.
 Anyone could be found eventually.

 Sirius seemed to consider for a moment before he shrugged and stood up.
 I expected him too; he wasn’t someone to worry too much of the consequences.